 If traveling with Frecciarossa or any fast train is your preference, I would suggest signing up for Trenitalia’s emails because they send codes with discounts up to 30% off.
 Also, the earlier you check for your trains the better offer you will get (you will get different fares: Super economy, economy, and base, the first in the order being the cheapest BUT there are limited numbers of tickets sold at that rate).

 We traveled Intercity from Milan and it took us about 3 hours and a half to reach but it was cheap as we spent 13.90 euros each 😉 Back then social distancing seats were available on Intercity trains.
 You can check for their availability online.

 Florence Airport and its Code

 The airport in Florence is called Amerigo Vespucci Airport (also known as “Aeroporto di Firenze-Peretola”).
 Its code is FLR.
 There is a bus service available from Florence airport to the center of the city that is called the “Volainbus” shuttle (it will take you to the train station Firenze Santa Maria Novella and the trip is about 25 minutes).
 The shuttles run from 5:30 am to 11:00 pm every 30 minutes.
 Cost of the ticket: 6 euros.
 Another alternative that has been recently made available is Tramvia.
-You can, indeed, from 5.00 am to midnight (precisely: the last train from the airport to the city on weekdays and Saturdays is at 00.02 while on Sundays it is at 00.12).
-Choose the line T2 (linea T2 Vespucci).
+You can, indeed, travel on these from 5.00 am to midnight (precisely: the last train from the airport to the city on weekdays and Saturdays is at 00.02 while on Sundays it is at 00.12).
+Choose line T2 (linea T2 Vespucci).

 A one-way ticket with a validity of 90 minutes.
 Always remember to validate your ticket before using it (this is something to remember for almost any ticket for trains, buses, etc. in Italy so please always keep this in mind).

 Florence has the timezone: Central European Time (CET)